munir34/lesson-level-1-3/PROJECTGUIDE.md

 ![state: not ready](https://img.shields.io/badge/status-not%20ready-red.svg)

 ## Project outline and details
-  1. Project name:
+  1. Project name:My website about Basketball Shoes
-  2. What kind (static website, game, mobile web app, etc.) of project is this:
+  2. What kind (static website, game, mobile web app, etc.) of project is this:Static website
-  3. What is this project about (please be detailed):
+  3. What is this project about (please be detailed): My project is about famous basketball players shoes.
+From the old basketball shoes to the new ones.
-  4. What research (do you need to learn about a person, find images, etc.) do you need to do for this project:
+  4. What research (do you need to learn about a person, find images, etc.) do you need to do for this project:Pictures of sneakers and what basketball player created them.The description of the sneakers,and the price of the sneakers.

-  - **Date the project outline is scheduled to be completed:**
+  - **Date the project outline is scheduled S be completed:** 6/3/17
-  - **Date the project outline was completed:**
+  - **Date the project outline was completed:** 6/3/17
-  - **Instructor/coordinator initials:**
+  - **Instructor/coordinator initials:** SM
-  - **Student initials:**
+  - **Student initials:** MJ

 ## Skill tracking (Level 1)

 ### 1. Tools
 #### I. Tools Introduction
   1. [ ] code editors & IDEs